cloudposse/docs/content/faq/helm-upgrade-failed-to-create-resource.md

 # Answer

-This usually happens when the state of the resources in the kubernetes cluster does not match what Helm knows about.
+This usually happens when the state of the resources (e.g. `Deployments`, `Services`, `Namespaces`, etc) in the kubernetes cluster does not match what Helm knows about.
 In the example above, the namespace had been deleted without first deleting the helm releases.
-So `helm` attempted to form an upgrade on a non-existent resource.
+So `helm` attempted to perform an upgrade on a non-existent resource.

 To fix this, simply delete the errant helm release.
 In this case, we would run the following command to delete the `pr-1627-app` helm release.